 So Teri Murrison was a caretaker for my dreams (and authored new ones), but it turns out who I had been was also important.
 Teri Murrison’s identity doesn’t fully permit the reemergence of Teri Torell.
 So as a writer, I am now both.

-I’ve changed my name as a testimony- mostly to myself – that this is my turn, urged on by the Professor to step aside from that person everyone expects (and expected) me to be.
+I’ve changed my writer’s jam as a testimony – mostly to myself – that this is my turn, urged on by the Professor to step aside from the person everyone thinks they know and expects me to be.
 To explore my options.
-How blessed I am that I don’t have to leave who I became in order to find other parts of myself again.
+How blessed I am that I can keep the best parts of who I became in order to rediscover the other parts of myself again.

 What’s in a name?
 I am.